atsushi-ishikawa/book/quantum/quantum.md

 * One of the earliest GGA functional was proposed by A. D. Becke as a correction to the LSDA exchange energy.
 This is called B88 (Becke, 1988) exchange functional.
 * A popular correlation functional at GGA level is LYP functional, proposed by Lee, Yang, and Parr.
 * J. P. Perdew and co-workers have proposed several XC functionals based on removing spurious oscillations in the Taylor-like expansion to the first-order, and also ensuring that the exchange and correlation holes integrate to -1 and 0.
 The resulting functional are PW86 (Perdew-Wang 1986), PW91 (Perdew-Wang 1991), and PBE (Perdew-Burke-Ernzerhof).
+* The parameters in the PBE functional are non-empirical, that is they are  not obtained by fitting to experimental data, but derived from the basic requirements for the XC functional.
+* The PBE functional has been slightly modified to improve the performance for periodic systems (RPBE), while this modification actually destroys the hole condition for the exchange energy.

 #### meta-GGA
 * The logical extension of GGA method is to allow the EX functional to include the variables of higher order derivatives of the electron density, for example the Laplacian ($\nabla^2 \rho$) as the second-order derivative term.